 Just a quick note amigos, comparison websites are awesome but they do not include most budget airlines.
 If you know of particular budget airlines operating the route you want, definitely remember to check them out too!

-3. Budget Can Sometimes be the Best
+3. Budget Airlines Are Best

+If you want to know how to get a really cheap flight, then the answer is always, budget airlines!
 Budget airlines can sometimes come up trumps and offer significantly cheaper tickets than the bigger airlines.
 Choosing to fly budget does mean some sacrifices will have to be made.
 That space and legroom, free food, drinks and movies you get with the big airlines are not offered on budget airlines.
 Stock up on snacks – and water – before hopping on the plane.
 Extra Legroom and movies are sometimes offered, but there are no guarantees and I can promise you, it often won’t be free.
 But losing these luxuries to get a cheap flight is definitely worth it.